facebook

 Redux works with both React

 Redux works with both React and any other view framework.
-In this section, we will discuss Redux, and React, when to use them, and their components.
+In this section, we'll discuss Redux and React, when to use them, and their components.

-React is a declarative, effective, and adaptive JavaScript user interface framework.
-It allows you to create complex user interfaces from discrete, little bits of code known as “components.”
+React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
+It lets you create complex UIs from small, reusable pieces of code called “components.”

-A reliable state encapsulation for JavaScript applications is Redux.
-It allows you to design programmers that are easy to test and work reliably across client, server, and native platforms.
+Redux is a reliable state management library for JavaScript applications.
+It helps you design programs that are easy to test and work consistently across client, server, and native platforms.

-Redux works with both React and any other view framework.
-In this section, we will discuss Redux, and React, when to use them, and their components.
+Redux works with both React and other view frameworks.
+In this section, we'll discuss Redux and React, when to use them, and their components.

 1. What is Redux?